-Where an application from a new applicant provider is refused and an appeal against refusal is unsuccessful, there will be no further opportunities to apply for inclusion of programmes in the ILEP.
-Applicants are advised to apply to QQI for authorisation to use the IEM.
-Programmes listed on the ILEP will only be valid for the duration of the ILEP.
-When the ILEP is discontinued, only providers with authorisation to use the IEM will be permitted to recruit non-EEA nationals requiring immigration permission to reside here for the purpose of study.
+A programme listing in the ILEP will only be valid for the duration of the ILEP.
+After this time, only providers with authorisation from QQI to use the TrustEd Ireland mark will be permitted to recruit non-EEA nationals requiring immigration permission to reside here for the purpose of study.
+Information pertaining to dissolution of the ILEP and transitional arrangements will be communicated on the Irish Immigration website.